Members of the board of trustees

 Silvia Werner

-Director of the network FESTIVALFRIENDS – Festivalverbund der Freien Darstellenden Künste in Deutschland I NRW Landesbüro Freie Darstellende Künste e.V. | Dortmund, KölnSilvia Werner studied English (M.A.) and Finnish (B.A.) with a focus on literary studies at the University of Cologne.
-As a cultural manager, she has worked for many years primarily in the field of contemporary dance in North Rhine-Westphalia, nationwide and internationally, accompanying productions and collaborating with artists.
-This work was complemented by teaching assignments both at the University of Cologne and at the Center for Contemporary Dance (ZZT) in Cologne.
+Head of Europe Direct Dortmund at the Auslandsgesellschaft | DortmundSilvia Werner studied English (M.A.) and Finnish (B.A.) with a focus on literary studies at the University of Cologne.
+As a cultural manager, she has spent many years working primarily in the field of contemporary dance in North Rhine-Westphalia, Germany, and internationally, accompanying productions and collaborating with artists.
+This work was complemented by teaching assignments at both the University of Cologne and the Center for Contemporary Dance (ZZT) in Cologne.
+From 2021 to 2026, she headed the FESTIVALFRIENDS network based in Dortmund, which aims to promote nationwide, supraregional networking among festival organizers and artists.

 Melanie Zimmermann